JOLADERVISHI/Data_Eng_Project/README.md

-# Olist E-Commerce Data Engineering Solution
+# E-Commerce Data Engineering Solution

 This project contains a SQL-based data engineering solution for the Brazilian E-Commerce Public Dataset by Olist.